GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md

 ### Filtering blocks

-Field `CustomPost.blocks` contains argument `filter` with 2 properties: `include` and `exclude`.
+Field `CustomPost.blocks` contains argument `filter` with two properties: `include` and `exclude`.
 We can use these to filter what blocks are retrieved, by the block name:

 ```graphql
 {